Stolgeth/english-for-designers/work.md

 *(I made this 1 week before deadline in about 6 hours and somehow it ended up as my crowning project of 2nd year in school)*

 ### Challanges to overcome:
-For this project, the task was to imagine a fashion brand of the future, therefore I dreamed up a stylish art-piece that you can wear in real life and on your virtual avatar in the metaverse.
-This unique and personalized piece of warderobe is the unique and special expression of each and every single wearer linking the virtual and the real in one UNIVERSE.
+For this project, we were challenged to envision a fashion brand of the future.
+The result is a fusion of style and technology: a chic, wearable art-piece designed for both real-life and your virtual avatar in the metaverse.
+This exclusive and personalized wardrobe item embodies the essence of each wearer, seamlessly blending the virtual and the real into one harmonious UNIVERSE.

 ### TAGS
 **Clothing branding** - **Naming** - **NFT** - **Visual identity**